 You can withdraw the money whenever you want (tax-free).
 However, it’s recommended to leave it.
 You can save emergency funds in a different account.

-Another investment vehicle is the RRSP (Registered Retirement Savings Plan).
-This is slightly different from a TFSA and has higher contribution limits.
+The RRSP (Registered Retirement Savings Plan) is slightly different from a TFSA and has higher contribution limits.

 Like the Tax-Free Savings Account, you can carry the amount into future years if not maxed out in any year.

 However, withdrawals from an RRSP are taxed.
 The purpose of an RRSP is long-term investment until you retire so you really shouldn’t be withdrawing money from this account.